html-graph/html-graph.github.io/content/canvas.md

 ### Add Node [#](#add-node) ### {#add-node}

-Adds a node to the canvas with customizable properties.
+Adds a node to the canvas.

 {{< code lang="javascript">}}
 canvas.addNode({